Elastoinertial turbulence: Data-driven reduced-order model based on manifold dynamics: Formulation and governing equations

 where $\boldsymbol{\alpha}$ is the conformation tensor, $b$ is the maximum extensibility of the polymer chains and $\mathsfbi{I}$ is the identity tensor.
 The Weissenberg number $\Wi=\lambda U_c/H$, where $\lambda$ is the polymer relaxation time.
 To ensure numerical stability, we include a small diffusion term in the evolution equation of the conformation tensor (Eq. \ref{tau_theta}), whose strength is controlled by the Schmidt number $Sc=\eta/\rho D$, where $D$ is the diffusion coefficient of the polymer molecules.

 We solve the governing equations in 2D channel flow using no-slip boundary conditions at the channel walls $y=\pm 1$.
-At the walls we solve the evolution equation of the conformation tensor (Eq. \ref{tau_theta}) considering $Sc\to \infty$, using the solution as the boundary condition on $\boldsymbol{\alpha}$.
+The introduction of diffusion requires boundary conditions for $\boldsymbol{\alpha}$ to evolve Eq. \ref{tau_theta}.
+As has been done elsewhere (e.g. \cite{Sid:2018gh}), at the walls, we solve Eq. \ref{tau_theta} with no diffusion term (i.e., $1/Sc=0$) and use the solution as the boundary condition on $\boldsymbol{\alpha}$ for Eq. \ref{tau_theta} with finite $Sc$.
 We impose periodic boundary conditions in the flow ($x$) direction.
 An external force in the streamwise direction ($f(t)\boldsymbol{e}_x$) drives the flow.
 This forcing is chosen at each time step to ensure that the volumetric flow rate remains at the Newtonian laminar value.

 Direct numerical simulations (DNS) are performed using \emph{Dedalus} \citep{Burns2020}, an open-source tool based on the spectral method.
-The channel has a length of $5$ units and a height of $2$ units, and the computational domain is discretized with 256 Fourier and 1024 Chebyshev basis functions in the streamwise ($x$) and wall-normal ($y$) directions, respectively.
+The channel has a length of $5$ units and a height of $2$ units, and the computational domain is discretized using 256 Fourier and 1024 Chebyshev basis functions with 3/2 dealiasing factor in the streamwise ($x$) and wall-normal ($y$) directions, respectively.
 We consider a dilute polymer solution ($\beta=0.97$) of long polymer chains ($b=6400$) at $\Rey=3000$, $\Wi=35$.
+For polymer additives, such as polyethylene oxide and polyacrylamide, this value of $b$ corresponds to molecular weights $\sim 300$ kDa and $\sim 500$ kDa, respectively.
 The Schmidt number is $Sc=250$, consistent with previous studies \citep{Sid:2018gh,Kumar2024}.